-Brandon’s leadership and service has been recognized with the North Carolina Bar Association Citizen Lawyer Award, the Charlotte Business Journal 40 Under 40 Award, the Charlotte Chamber’s Young Professionals Business Leader for small to midsized companies and Uptown Charlotte Magazine Community Catalyst Award.
-Brandon has also had the honor of delivering the 2016 commencement address for the University of North Carolina at Chapel Hill Political Science Department.
+Brandon’s leadership and service have been recognized with the North Carolina Bar Association Citizen Lawyer Award, the Charlotte Business Journal 40 Under 40 Award, the Charlotte Chamber’s Young Professionals Business Leader for small to mid-sized companies, and Uptown Charlotte Magazine Community Catalyst Award.

-Brandon attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife.
+He attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife, Kellie.
 He earned his law degree from New York University School of Law, where he was a Root-Tilden-Kern Scholar and a Dean’s Scholar.

 Brandon is a partner with the law firm Robinson Bradshaw, where he focuses his practice in the area of public finance.
-He advises and represents cities, counties, hospitals, universities and nonprofits financing capital improvements that benefit the public.
 He began his legal career practicing with the civil rights law firm Ferguson Stein Chambers.

 He and Kellie live in South Charlotte with their two boys, Caleb and Brandon II along with their dog, Halley.